To recover your password please fill in your email address

 The CTC does not recruit participants to clinical trials directly.
 Trials are usually run through hospitals and other health service providers.
 To find out more about any trial or whether you can participate in one, please discuss this with your doctor.
 Comprehensive general information about clinical trials in Australia is available from www.australianclinicaltrials.gov.au.
 Trials being conducted in Australia can be found on the Australian New Zealand Clinical Trials Registry website.
 Not all of these trials are currently recruiting patients.

 Are you eligible for a trial?

-Every clinical trial has eligibility criteria which must be met by participants.
+Every clinical trial has eligibility criteria that must be met by participants.
 To find out more about any trial or whether you are eligible to participate in one, please ask your doctor.
 The ANZCTR website may also contain information about the trial and the eligibility criteria for participation.
-Participants are not normally paid to take part in a clinical trial, but may be reimbursed for some out-of-pocket expenses.
+Participants are not normally paid to take part in a clinical trial but may be reimbursed for some out-of-pocket expenses.
 Please refer to your treating clinical trial doctor or nurse if you have any specific questions about payment.